fpom/cow/README.md

-# CoW: C over the Web
+# CoW: Code over the Web

-CoW is a minimalist C online programming environment, with only the required features so that somebody can program and execute C code on a real Linux box without having to install anything.
+CoW is a minimalist online programming environment, with only the required features so that somebody can program and execute code on a real Linux box without having to install anything.

 User features:

+ - support several programming languages (see below)
  - edit multiple files
  - download files
  - full-featured editor thanks to [CodeMirror](http://codemirror.net)
  - automatically compile programs
- - execution in a real terminal thanks to [ttyd](http://github.com/tsl0922/ttyd)
+ - execution in a real terminal thanks to [ttyd](http://github.com/tsl0922/ttyd), or in a X11 terminal thanks to [Xpra](http://github.com/Xpra-org/xpra)
  - possible interaction with the program
- - customisable compilation: use `// gcc: --your-flags` or `// ldd: --more-flags` in the source code to append compilation/link flags

 ![CoW in action](https://raw.githubusercontent.com/fpom/cow/main/misc/demo.gif)